steftri/SimpleOLED/README.md

 In contrast to other display drivers, this driver does not hold a buffer for execution of paint operations in memory, so the very limited SRAM on Arduino boards stays available for other needs.

 Therefore enhanced paint operations (circles, flood fill, lines etc.) are not possible directly.
 The library is designed for displaying text.

-Three fonts are available:

-1. The default font is a very tiny font with 6x8 pixels per character.
-2. The Topaz font is a font inspired by Amiga OS 2.x and above.
-In contrast to the original font, some aditional characters are available (the EURO sign for example).
-3. The C64 font is inspired by the font of the Commodore 64.
-The character mapping also complies to ASCII/UTF-8, but as the original C64 font, it does not have the special characters needed in some languages.

 ## Features